-Opting-Up: Golf, Volleyball, Football, Basketball and Rugby only

-- 1. In Provincial competition, a school may elect to opt up to a higher classification while still retaining its right to enter teams in other activities in the proper classification of the school. - 2.
+- H. Opting-Up: Golf, Volleyball, Football, Basketball and Rugby only - i.
+For provincial competition, a school may elect to opt up to a higher classification for a single team, while still retaining its right to enter teams in other activities in the proper classification of the school. - ii.
 Opt up deadlines are as follows:

-Golf September 12

-Football October 1
+Golf September 12 Football October 1

 Volleyball October 15

 Basketball January 15

 Team Handball March 22

 Rugby May 1